matshel/ecomm-fake-api/README.md

 ![image](https://github.com/matshel/ecomm-fake-api/blob/master/src/assets/images/product-page.png)

 In this project I have recreated Christian Mihai's e-commerce website.
-The purpose of making this project was to learn about React, various React plugins, and enhance my React skills.
+The purpose of making this project was to learn about React, and enhance my React skills.
 I also got to code some additions to this project that I have learned from doing other projects.

 ## Additions